-The diverse partners that voluntarily contribute to the various working groups and actively share technical and other resources reflect the larger effort underway across the range to bring together people and organizations with common interests in realizing healthy sagebrush habitats.
+The diverse partners that voluntarily contribute to the strategic creation of various communication products and actively engage via the SageWest listserv, sharing technical and other resources, reflect the larger effort underway across the range to bring together people and organizations with common interests in realizing healthy sagebrush habitats.
 In this sense, SageWest is performing two important functions: telling the story of sagebrush country and the wildlife and people who call it home; and, approaching that story-telling in a way that embodies the same collaborative spirit with which the EOC and our partners are pursuing sagebrush science and conservation delivery across the range.
 For these reasons, the EOC remains encouraged and supportive of the growing momentum of SageWest.